 Birds images are organized into pseudo families.
 It is my goal to present images of as many variations in behavior as possible, without posing a threat to the subject’s survival; birds in flight, bird eggs, birds foraging, and some bird portraits.
 Below is a display of the birds that have met my camera.
 Before my Revillagigedos voyage in February 2017, there were 412 species and 4115 images.
-As of this writing there are 435 species and 4271 bird images in the gallery!
+As of this writing there are 443 species and 4418 bird images in the (birds-i-have-known) bird gallery!

 Though Sandhill Cranes (family Gruidae) are tall, leggy birds.
 They are not known so much as waders, but as grazers.
 From the aggressive attacks I've witnessed by Red-Winged Blackbirds in Utah and North-Eastern California, the cranes may prey on nests while in their breeding range.